SimoKiihamaki/ai_medicine/README.md

 ## Research Scope

-This systematic review addresses five core research questions:
+This scoping review addresses five core research questions:

 1.  **Clinical Implementation**: What are the primary challenges in implementing AI in clinical practice, and how do these vary across different healthcare contexts?
 2.  **Privacy & Data Security**: How can privacy and data security be maintained while leveraging AI in healthcare, particularly in multi-institutional collaborations?